 This conference was organised by the Trust in conjunction with the Institute of Biology History Committee and the Society for the History of Natural History.
 It attracted more than forty papers from academics across the world and was felt to be a great success but a lot of work!

-A Conference in partnership with the British Naturalist Society to celebrate their one hundreth birthday and honouring Ray on the 300th anniversary since his death.
+A Conference in partnership with the British Naturalist Society to celebrate their one nterpret birthday and honouring Ray on the 300th anniversary since his death.

 As part of the conference events the Trust organised two concerts involving pupils from local schools.
 Through words and music we entertained audiences of more than 400 people

-2010 a weekend of events to celebrate John Ray
+A weekend of events to celebrate John Ray (2010)

 Financed in part by a grant from the Royal Society, Braintree District Council Museum Service and the Trust shared the organisation of this weekend culminating in a John Ray Walk in Black Notley.

 In partnership with Halstead Town Council and the River Stour Trust we developed a riverside walk in Halstead town centre and erected nterpretative material and habitats to encourage bird, small mammals and insects as part of the Riverside Living initiative.